-\textbf{Online resource allocation and Online Assortments.} Our problem is also closely related to the setting of online assortments and online resource allocation.
-Specifically, online assortments with inventory constraints have been extensively studied when the seller can observe in each period the arriving customer's 'type' (which specifies the choice model governing the purchase decisions).
-When the customers belong to different segments with known arrival rates, this problem is the well-known choice-based network revenue management problem, for which approximation algorithm have been proposed (see for instance \cite{gallego2015online}, \cite{Kunnumkal}, \cite{MEISSNER2012459} and \cite{Ma_2019}).
-A few recent works focus on a setting with uncertainty on the future customers' types (see for instance \cite{Golrezaei}, \cite{Ma2018} and \cite{Bernstein2015}).
+\textbf{Online resource allocation and Online Assortments.} Our problem is also closely related to the setting of online assortment and online resource allocation.
+Specifically, the online assortment with inventory constraints problem has been extensively studied when the seller can observe in each period the arriving customer's 'type' (which specifies the choice model governing the purchase decisions).
+When the customers belong to different segments with known arrival rates, this problem is the well-known choice-based network revenue management problem, for which approximation algorithms have been proposed (see for instance \cite{gallego2015online}, \cite{Kunnumkal}, \cite{MEISSNER2012459} and \cite{Ma_2019}).
+A few recent works focus on a setting with uncertainty on the future customers' types (see for instance \cite{Golrezaei}, \cite{Ma2018}, \cite{Chen2016AssortmentPF} and \cite{Bernstein2015}).
 In particular, the inventory balancing policy of \cite{Golrezaei} achieves a tight $1-1/e $ approximation guarantee for the adversarial arrival model and a 3/4-approximation guarantee for the i.i.d. arrival model in the large-inventory regime, where $T/\min q_i = k$ for some positive integer $k$.
-In our setting, we do not observe the customer's 'type', but need to learn it over the $T$ periods.
-Therefore, our setting combines aspects of the MNL-Bandit problem with aspects of online allocation or assortments problem.
+However, in our setting, we do not observe the customer's 'type', but need to learn it over the $T$ periods.
+Therefore, the problem we consider combines aspects of the MNL-Bandit with online assortments.